 While studying cybersecurity certainly takes determination and perseverance, it also takes a significant amount of time.
 If it’s easier, put a training rotation in place.
 This is where one group of team members has dedicated time to focus on their education and training, while the others can focus on the function of the business.
 As time goes on, groups rotate in and out of that time for training and everyone can get a chance to level up their skills.

 Continuous education can certainly benefit you and your team, but it can also trickle into your client relationships.
 They’re the ones trusting you to be their security expert and advisor, so knowing your dedication to staying on top of all things security could make them stick around for longer.
 Plus the more knowledge you have, the better your chances of being the hero and keeping your clients protected when it matters most.

 As the saying goes, there is strength in numbers.
 We have a shared responsibility to grow as a community and learn from each other.

-As an MSP, you should be dedicating some time and resources to security education, but it’s also up to vendors and the established experts to provide top-notch training and contribute to the knowledge sharing.
+As an MSP, you should be dedicating some time and resources to security education, but it’s also up to vendors and established experts to provide top-notch training and contribute to knowledge sharing.
 At the end of the day, we all have to point our fingers towards ourselves, and we all carry the responsibility to get sharper on security.

 How to Boost Your Security Knowledge